What Do Woodworking Machine Setter, Operator, or Tender Do?

 Speaking: Talking to others to convey information effectively.

-In the United States, there were 77,100 jobs for Woodworking Machine Setter, Operator, or Tender in 2016.
+There were about 77,100 jobs for Woodworking Machine Setter, Operator, or Tender in 2016 (in the United States).
 There is little to no growth in job opportunities for Woodworking Machine Setter, Operator, or Tender.
-The BLS estimates 8,400 yearly job openings in this field.
+There will be an estimated 8,400 positions for Woodworking Machine Operator per year.

 The states with the most job growth for Woodworking Machine Operator are Utah, Florida, and Nevada.
 Watch out if you plan on working in Vermont, Kansas, or Maine.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Woodworking Machine Operator